May 22, 2025

 What is Apple Podcasts?

 Apple Podcasts is the podcasting branch of iTunes.
 This audio streaming service provides millions of different podcasts and lets you search, download, and curate your collections.
 Formerly under the iTunes umbrella along with Apple Music and Apple TV, Apple Podcasts is now a dedicated space for podcast fans to discover and enjoy their favorite audio series, as well as submit their own pods.
-However, Apple Podcasts is just a directory for media, not an actual host.
-For podcast hosting — platforms that will store your audio files — you’ll need a separate platform (like Buzzsprout or Blubrry) that creates an RSS feed to plug into Apple.
+However, Apple Podcasts is just a directory for media, not an actual host — unless you join the Apple Podcasters Program, which lets you create a show right in Apple Podcasts Connect without using a separate hosting platform.
+Otherwise, you’ll need a third-party provider (like Buzzsprout or Blubrry) that creates an RSS feed to plug into Apple.

 What is an RSS feed?